HaxeFoundation/haxelib/www/documentation-files/per-project-setup.md

 ### Using haxelib newrepo

 When using `haxelib newrepo` you can have a project-local haxelib repository.

 Caveats:

 - libraries get downloaded for each project
-- if you mistakenly run a haxelib command in a subdirectory of your project, it will be executed on the global repo ([to be fixed](https://github.com/HaxeFoundation/haxelib/issues/292))

 ### Using haxelib install all